Women and HIV Viral Load

 Since 1996, a number of studies have compared viral load levels between groups of men and women.
 Some of these studies have found sex differences in viral load.
 At similar CD4 cell counts, women tend to have lower viral load levels than men.
 The differences seem greatest during the early course of HIV infection.

-One recent study (March 2013) found that HIV lives and multiplies more often in the fluids in the female genital tract than in semen (cum), even when the person is on effective HIV drugs that show an undetectable viral load in the blood.
-The authors of the study thought that the female genital tract might be a 'reservoir' or place where HIV continues to live and reproduce despite effective HIV therapy.
-Researchers are not sure yet why this is, or what consequences it has, but the good news is that it does not seem to affect the chances of spreading HIV.
-Staying on your HIV drugs and maintaining an undetectable viral load is still the best way to prevent spreading HIV to others.
+One study (March 2013) found that HIV lives and multiplies more often in the fluids in the female genital tract than in semen (cum), even when the person is on effective HIV drugs that show an undetectable viral load in the blood.
+Later studies have shown that the female genital tract serves as a 'reservoir' or place where HIV continues to live and reproduce despite effective HIV therapy.
+Staying on your HIV drugs and maintaining an undetectable viral load is still the best way to stay healthy and prevent spreading HIV to others.
+You can find out more about how taking HIV drugs can prevent the spread of HIV by reading our article on Treatment as Prevention.

 Researchers have noticed that viral load and the level of certain HIV drugs go up and down during the course of a single menstrual cycle.
 This could have an impact on drug dosing and the timing of viral load tests in women.